AllenInstitute/biofile-finder/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project/app
 title: ''
 labels: ''
 type: Feature